"Values are our North Star. They shape the way we work together, and with our customers."

-Today, with 1400 employees, and 6 offices across the United States, Sallie Mae wanted to improve the following within their organization:
+Today, with 1400 employees and 6 offices across the United States, Sallie Mae wanted to improve the following within its organization:

 However, there were a few roadblocks in their way.

-Executive leadership was not on board for a culture transformation.
+Executive leadership was not on board with a culture transformation.
 They needed buy-in for effectiveness.

 Their Values Leadership Team [VLT] decided there were 2 main areas they needed to focus on: